EchterAlsFake/PHUB/docs/source/features/user.rst

 Searching for users
 -------------------

-You can search for user accounts on the platform using :meth:`.Client.search_users`.
+You can search for user accounts on the platform using :meth:`.Client.search_user`.

 .. code-block:: python

-    members = client.search_users(
+    members = client.search_user(
         username = 'user',
         param = (Sort.USER_NEWEST
                  | Member.IS_ONLINE